preciofishbone/OmniaFx/docs/tutorials/first-extension/create-omnia-block/README.md

 }
 ```

-Render a text field to edit the setting
+Update the `render` function to render a text field to edit the settings

 ```tsx
 render(h) {